 Terrestrial transmissions can be made using a number of standardized messages for various purposes; for example, weather data, tidal information and fairway closed.
 A special message covers the use of other local radio channels for AIS.
-There the existing international K70 safety channel can be used to provide relevant information.
-The ship's AIS equipment includes a receiver for this channel, with automatic switching to local AIS frequencies according to special rules.
+There the existing international K70 safety channel car to provide relevant information.
+The ship's have equipment includes a receiver for this channel, with automatic switching to local AIS frequencies according to special rules.